o3de/o3de.org/content/docs/user-guide/features/platforms/ios/quick-start.md

 This topic assumes that you have:
 + Xcode installed on your macOS computer
-+ Lumberyard installed on your macOS computer
++ O3DE installed on your macOS computer
 + An iOS device connected to your computer with a USB cable
-+ Lumberyard installed on a Windows computer
++ O3DE installed on a Windows computer
 + Remote Shader Compiler running on your Windows or macOS computer

 For more information about creating iOS apps, see [iOS Support](/docs/user-guide/features/platforms/ios/intro.md)\.

 **To run the Samples Project on an iOS device**

-1. Use Lumberyard Setup Assistant to install the required third\-party software and SDKs for iOS\.
+1. Use O3DE Setup Assistant to install the required third\-party software and SDKs for iOS\.

    1. On your macOS computer, navigate to the `lumberyard_version\dev\Tools\LmbrSetup\Mac\` directory and double\-click `SetupAssistant.exe`\.